Edward of Middleham, Prince of Wales: Burial

-The location of Edward's burial is unknown.
-A mutilated white alabaster cenotaph ("empty tomb") in the Church of St Helen and the Holy Cross at Sheriff Hutton in North Yorkshire, with an effigy of a child, was long believed to represent Edward of Middleham, but is now thought to be an earlier work depicting one of the Neville family.
+The location of Edward's burial remains unknown.
+Contemporary sources like John Rous state he was "honourably buried at Middleham."
+Other proposed sites include Coverham Abbey, Jervaulx Abbey, York Minster, and Sheriff Hutton.
+A mutilated white alabaster cenotaph ("empty tomb") in the Church of St Helen and the Holy Cross at Sheriff Hutton in North Yorkshire, with an effigy of a child, was long believed to represent Edward of Middleham, but is now thought to be an earlier work depicting one of the Neville family, possibly from the first half of the 15th century.
+It may have been a temporary resting place while a more permanent site was arranged.